Texas Woman's University: History

-Denton Campus
+Campuses

+Main campus

-The university's flagship Denton campus consists of 270 acres in Denton, Texas, located approximately forty miles northwest of Dallas.
+The university's flagship Denton campus consists of 270 acres in Denton, Texas, about 40 miles northwest of Dallas.
 Upon the university's founding, the Old Main Building was constructed in 1902 and housed all of the school's academic programs and students.
 The first dormitory opened in 1907, and a second classroom building was constructed in 1911.

-During the Great Depression, college president L.H.
-Hubbard used funds available through the federal Works Projects Administration and Public Works Administration to expand the campus infrastructure, which doubled instructional space, improved local roads and sidewalks, and established regional landmarks such as the Little Chapel in the Woods.
+During the Great Depression, college president L. H. Hubbard used funds available through the federal Works Projects Administration and Public Works Administration to expand the campus infrastructure, which doubled instructional space, improved local roads and sidewalks, and established regional landmarks such as the Little Chapel in the Woods.
 In 1938, the campus was gifted the Pioneer Woman statue by the state legislature, commissioned to Leo Friedlander to commemorate the Texas Centennial.
 A second period of expansion in the 1960s and 1970s established several of the university's current campus footprint with more than twenty instructional and administrative buildings.
 The first system Chancellor, Ann Stuart, was named in 1999 and grew enrollment by 85% and constructed new facilities for the growing kinesiology programs.